radicle-dev/radicle-upstream/DEVELOPMENT.md

 To change or extend the API, first open an issue on GitHub, discuss what is needed and then propose proxy code changes which implement the API.

-We don't keep around a copy of an SDL schema file as they tend to get outdated quickly and it is way easier to explore the API via introspection.
-You can read more on that in the [GraphiQL Explorer](#graphiql-explorer) section below.

-If you need the schema to guide you writing new queries or mutations, you can extract the latest schema version from the proxy via `yarn generate:schema`.
-It'll be saved into `./schema.gql`.

 ## UI

 The UI is written in JavaScript, [Svelte][se] is our [component language][cl]